spencerbertsch1/AI/ChickensAndFoxes/report.md

 * Q3: Does memoizing DFS save significant memory with respect to breadth-first search?
 Why or why not?

-Good question - as discussed above, memoizing DFS still saves memory over BFS.
-The space required by BFS is O(b^d) where the space required for DFS is O(b*m).
+Memoizing DFS will not save significant memory with respect to DFS.
+From the lecture notes we can see that the space complexity of DFS is O(min(n, b^m)) and the space complexity of graph BFS is O(min(n, b^d)).
+In this case the max depth of the state space (m) and the depth of the shallowest solution (d) are very similar, so the space complexity of memoizing DFS and graph BFS will be similar.

 ### Iterative Deepening Search Discussion

-Iterative deepening search was easy enough to implement, but I was initially unsure about how to break out of the loop when a solution was found.

 * Q1: On a graph, would it make sense to use path-checking DFS, or would you prefer memoizing DFS in your iterative deepening search?
 Consider both time and memory aspects.

+The answer to this question depends on what we want to optimize.

-If the solution is shallow:
+If the solution is shallow, and we want to find the solution quickly:
-Use memoizing DFS for iteritive deepening
+Use memoizing DFS for ids_search here because the overall speed will be faster if we store all visited nodes in memory, not just the nodes on the current path.

-If the solution is deep:
+If the solution is deep and you want to save memory:
-Use path-checkinig DFS
+Use path-checkinig DFS for the ids_search because path-checking DFS will save the most memory, especially if the solution is very deep and the ids_search needs to iterate a large number of times to get to the solution.

 ### Lossy chickens and foxes